Education in Mauritania

 The French system of schooling remained there in practice into the late 1980s.
 In the early 1980s, instruction in the Pulaar, Azayr (Soninke), and Wolof languages was introduced into the primary school curriculum, and Arabic was emphasized at all levels.

-Mauritania has shortage of skilled labors.
-In the mid 1980s there was only 15% senior secondary school students enrolled in vocational education programs.
+Mauritania has a shortage of skilled labourers.
+In the mid 1980s there were only 15% senior secondary school students enrolled in vocational education programs.
 To redress this situation and to raise the general level of literacy, the government encouraged the growth of private and Quranic schools.
 Industrial training is mainly provided through private institutions.
 The government also got support from international organizations.
-In 1987, the World Bank agreed to help Mauritania government for building up of stronger education system.
+In 1987, the World Bank agreed to help the Mauritania government for building up a stronger education system.

 Mauritania joined UNESCO on January 10, 1962.
 It is covered by the UNESCO Office Rabat, in Morocco, a cluster office also representing UNESCO in Algeria, the Libyan Arab Jamahiriya, Morocco and Tunisia.
 As of September 2006, twenty schools in Mauritania participate in the UNESCO Associated Schools Project Network (ASPnet).